gpower-crypto/Card-Recommendations/README.md

 ## Overview

-This service aims to create a Credit Card Recommendation Service using OpenAI and external APIs.
-The service allows users to inquire about the best credit card to use for a specific merchant and receive recommendations based on merchant information and credit card rewards.
+This service aims to revolutionize the Credit Card Recommendation experience by allowing users to inquire about the best credit cards for one or more merchants simultaneously.
+Users can receive comprehensive recommendations based on a list of merchants and their corresponding credit card rewards.

 ## Components